Nodes

 Do not mutate inputs that belong to another node.

-That creates hidden side effects outside the output contract, and Python
+That creates hidden side effects outside the state variable contract, and Python

 cannot reliably catch it at compile time.

-Treat foreign inputs as read-only; mutating them inside run is against the
+Treat foreign inputs as read-only; mutating them inside update is against the

 style guide.